KushagraJadiya24/KushagraJadiya24/README.md

 - 👋 Hi, I’m @KushagraJadiya
-- 👀 I’m interested in Web Development, Game Development, Music Making
+- 👀 I’m interested in Web Development and would love to dive into Game Development
 - 🌱 I’m currently learning MERN Stack
-- 💞️ I’m looking to collaborate on AI/ML Projects
+- 💞️ I’m looking to collaborate on Projects

 <!---